 I frequently get asked how to make medlar vinegar.
 If you don't live in Sussex then you may find sourcing the fine flavoured vinegars (such as medlar vinegar) produced by Stratta difficult so I have posted a recipe for a simple spiced medlar vinegar below.

 I've been toying with the idea of making a medlar tart for a while.
 It struck me that the consistency of bletted medlars is not dissimilar to that of pumpkin so I have taken my inspiration from America pumpkin pie.
 It seems particularly apt to post this recipe today as it is Thanksgiving in the USA.

-If you need help in preparing your medlars take a look at my earlier post here.
+If you need help in preparing your medlars take a look at my earlier posts on the subject.